KargJonas/modular/README.md

 <hr>

 ## Modular.listenBinding
-Runs the given function every time a change occurs in the specified binding.
+Runs the provided function every time a change occurs in the specified binding.
 (You can have as many of these as you want.)
 ### Example
 ```js
 Modular.listenBinding("myOtherBinding", (newValue, event) => {